GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/trello.rst

 .. describe:: trello.token

-   Trello token, see bellow for how to get it.
+   Trello token, see below for how to get it.

 .. describe:: trello.include_boards

    The list of board to include.
-If omitted, bugwarrior will use all board the authenticated user is a member of.
+If omitted, bugwarrior will use all boards the authenticated user is a member of.
    This can be either the board ids of the board "short links".
-The later is the easiest option as it is part of the board URL: in your browser, navigate to the board you want to pull cards from and look at the URL, it should be something like ``https://trello.com/b/xxxxxxxx/myboard``: copy the part
+The latter is the easiest option as it is part of the board URL: in your browser, navigate to the board you want to pull cards from and look at the URL, it should be something like ``https://trello.com/b/xxxxxxxx/myboard``: copy the part